How would perfect data change your job?

 B2B marketers, close your eyes and imagine that all of your sales and marketing data is clean, normalized, segmented, and correlated.

-Here are five ways that high-quality marketing data benefits B2B marketers:
+Here are five benefits of high marketing data quality that help B2B marketers:

 1. Leverage Demographic Scoring For Better Lead Qualification